Intility/phx_fontawesome/README.md

 Keep in mind that if you're using the non-free version of Font Awesome, make sure that you don't publish the generated components as that would be a licensing breach.
-Consider adding `/lib/phx_fontawesome/` to your `.gitignore` file, and use `mix phx_fontawesome.generate` in your deployment pipeline to build SVG components for deployed applications.

 ### Credits

-- Heavily inspired by the [Petal Components](https://github.com/petalframework/petal_components) project.
+- Component generator inspired by the [Petal Components](https://github.com/petalframework/petal_components) project.
 - Logo comes from the [Font Awesome](https://commons.wikimedia.org/wiki/File:Font_Awesome_5_brands_phoenix-framework.svg) project.